 Can Dogs Get Herpes?

-Fortunately, the answer is no, as the HSV-1 and HSV-2 viruses are able to live and reproduce in humans only.
+Canines cannot get the herpes virus seen in people.
+Fortunately, the HSV-1 and HSV-2 viruses are able to live and reproduce in humans only.
 That said, there is a strain of the disease that is specific to dogs and, like their cousins, it is not transmissible between species either.
+However, the canine herpes virus is very dangerous to unborn and newborn puppies.

 Does My Dog Have Herpes?